JosephAgbonifo/josephagbonifo/README.md

 ## 🚀 About Me

 Hey!
-I'm a passionate **frontend web developer** and an **industrial chemistry student** currently in my third year.
+I'm a passionate **frontend web developer** and an **industrial chemistry student** currently in my final year.
 I love building engaging and interactive web experiences.
-I have a strong background in **JavaScript, React, and Node.js**, and I’m always learning new things to improve my craft.
+I have a strong background in **JavaScript, React,Next.js and Node.js**, and I’m always learning new things to improve my craft.

 🎯 My 2025 Watchword: **Thrive**